 Our pick for a NAS:

 Learning how to power a SATA hard drive externally is easy with the right mix of hardware.
-An adapter is the best option if you want to transfer data from a failing drive.
+An adapter is best if you want to transfer data from a failing drive.
 Choose a docking station if you regularly need to pull and write data to internal disks.

 An enclosure is your best bet if you need a portable option for your internal drive.
 A NAS or multi-bay enclosure is best to connect multiple drives over your network or USB.